pydy/pydy/docs/examples/explorer1_anomaly.rst

 Objectives
 ==========

-- Show how calculate reaction forces with System
+- Show how calculate reaction forces with System.evaluate_ode()
 - Show how to use some specific ode_solver
 - Show how to use PyDy Visualization to create a 3D animation